Seshan's Blogkeyboard_backspaceBack to Posts

 Or atleast I thought…

-Thanks to various community efforts (OS 9 had quite the follow after Apple introduced OS X), OS 9 can boot on all sorts of newer PowerPC Apple hardware!
+Thanks to various community efforts (OS 9 still has quite the following even after Apple introduced OS X), OS 9 can boot on all sorts of newer PowerPC Apple hardware!

 Before I begin, here is a list of a few of the sources that were pretty helpful: